AgustinaLuduena/Entregas-Backend-Luduena/README.md

 <p>DELETE "/:cid" : Delete all products from the cart</p>
 <p>PUT "/:cid" : Update the cart using the specific array of products format with req.body </p>
 <p>PUT "/:cid/products/:pid" : Update just the quantity of the chosen product with req.body </p>
+<p>GET "/:cid/purchase" : Generate de purchase and the ticket.
+Use it by Postman</p>

 <h4>app.use("/api/products", productsRouter);</h4>